laloposada/BaSP-A2022-Etapa-1/README.md

 We created a design and screenflow with figma for the website.
 ## Week 2
 We had to recreate the landing page on HTML.
+### Week 3
+I put styles to the HTML document with CSS.